 If you haven’t had enough hosted solutions up until now, here is another one.

 Codeship comes in two different versions: Basic and Pro.
-Basic version offers out-of-the-box Continuos Integration service but doesn’t have docker support and its main purpose is to build applications with common workflows through the UI.
-Pro version offers more flexibility and docker support.
+The basic version offers an out-of-the-box Continuous Integration service but doesn’t have docker support and its main purpose is to build applications with common workflows through the UI.
+The Pro version offers more flexibility and docker support.